 Yes.
-AGCI recommends children be at least 8 years old to travel on an Embrace Mission trip.
+AGCI recommends children be at least 8 years old to travel on an advocacy trip.
 For trips to Haiti, children must be at least 13 years old.
 Participants under the age of 16 must be accompanied by a legal guardian.

 Exceptions can be made on a case-by-case basis.
-For families with younger children wishing to serve together, please contact our Embrace Mission staff to learn about other options.
+For families with younger children wishing to serve together, please contact our advocacy trip staff to learn about other options.
 Parents should be aware that traveling into certain areas of the world can be difficult for children and can possibly hinder the ministry or effectiveness of the mission trip.

 All participants, including children, must fill out a separate application to be considered for a mission trip.

-What types of activities will we do on a mission trip?
+What types of activities will we do on an advocacy trip?

-Activities vary based on the location of the trip, but teams will spend their time building relationships with the children at Hannah’s Hope and/or Hannah’s Hope Partner homes by playing sports, games, and doing arts and crafts.
-Trip participants will also participate in one or more work projects at an orphanage or in the surrounding community.
+Activities vary based on the location of the trip, but teams will spend time building relationships with the children at Hannah’s Hope and/or Hannah’s Hope Partner homes by playing sports, games and doing arts and crafts.
+Trip participants also participate in one or more work projects at an orphanage or in the surrounding community.

-We also seek to send teams with professional skills that can be utilized in serving orphaned or vulnerable children.
-In the past, AGCI has been blessed to send medical practitioners, occupational therapists, construction workers, etc. in order to meet specific needs in some of the countries that we serve.
+Also, we send teams with professional skills to serve orphaned or vulnerable children.
+In the past, AGCI has been blessed to send medical practitioners, occupational therapists, construction workers, etc., to meet specific needs in the countries we serve.
 If you have a specific professional skill and a heart for serving orphaned children, we would love to talk with you more!

 What preparation is provided for trip participants?

-- Up to 15% of your trip fees will also be used for Orphan Care projects and donations during, or in conjunction with, your trip.
+Up to 15 percent of your trip fees will also be used for orphan care projects and donations during, or in conjunction with, your trip.

 What is not included in the cost of the trip?